 Hearing and Balance Disorders FAQs

 Hearing and balance disorders can make life frustrating and difficult.
-But, with help from the experienced board-certified ENT specialists at SCENT – Southern California Ear, Nose, and Throat, you can get an accurate diagnosis and effective care.
+But, with help from the experienced board-certified ear doctors at SCENT – Southern California Ear, Nose, and Throat, you can get an accurate diagnosis and effective care.
 There are five practice locations along the 405 in Long Beach, Los Alamitos, Huntington Beach, Newport Beach, and Torrance, California, so call the office nearest you or book with online scheduling now.

 What is a hearing disorder?

 A hearing disorder is a condition that affects the way you interpret sound.
 Hearing disorders can range in severity from mild to severe, and they may be temporary or permanent.
 Some hearing disorders are congenital (present at birth) and others develop gradually.

 - Muffled sound